France Job Interview Tips

-Remember, how you dress is the one of the most important parts of being hired for available jobs.
+Remember, how you dress is one of the most important parts of being hired for available jobs.
 So, check the France dress code

 The France job interview procedure usually starts with some psychological tests, followed by two to four interviews after passing the tests.
 During such tests, which can last up to three days, intelligence, social and communication skills and management qualities are tested.
 A medical examination is required for some occupations and some employers test all their prospective employees for drug abuse.

 Punctuality is essential.
 Arrive at least 10-15 minutes before the job interview and turn off your cellphone.
 Give business cards to the receptionist or secretary upon arrival and to each person you meet subsequently.

 Introduce yourself using the first name, surname and title.
 Because academic titles and degrees are very important to French, you should know them and apply them properly.
 Shake hands with everyone present showing your friendly face.
 The interview starts often with some informal small talk.
 Try to demonstrate some knowledge of history, politics and French culture.

 Do not sit until invited.
 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.